CarrieForle/Upload-to-imgur/readme.md

 ## Note

-If the jar does not open a console on Windows, create a `batch` snippet with the following
+If the console is not opened upon opening it on Windows, create a `batch` snippet with the following text

     java -jar build\main.jar %*